 In December 1914, Shackleton and his 27-man crew boarded the ship Endurance for a South Pole expedition.
-However, during their journey the ship was trapped in pack ice.
-The crew escaped before the ship was totally crushed by ice.
+The ship however, was trapped in pack ice during their journey and the crew escaped before the ship was totally crushed by ice.
 In November 1915 Endurance began to sink and thus the crew had to abandon it.
-They took one of the ship’s lifeboats with them and set off for a grueling and nerve-wracking voyage where the faced storms, seasickness and passing killer whales.
+They took one of the ship’s lifeboats with them and set off for a gruelling and nerve-wracking voyage where they faced storms, seasickness and passed killer whales.
 They reached Elephant Island and then landed on the more inhabited South Georgia to wait for a rescue ship.

 Twenty-two months after the Endurance embarked, Shackleton returned to Elephant Island to rescue his men.
-Miraculously, all of them survived.
+Miraculously, all of them were surviving.

 In 1779 they sailed down south, landing in Hawaii.
-Their arrival coincided with the islanders’ ongoing religious ritual, so the islanders who saw the ships coming considered Cook and his men as gods..
+Their arrival coincided with the Islanders’ ongoing religious ritual, so the islanders who saw the ships coming considered Cook and his men as Gods.
 At first, the natives were welcoming.
 But that soon soured when his ship’s mast broke and Cook sailed back to Hawaii for repairs.
-An intense clash over a missing boat ensued, and the natives stabbed Cook to death on the beach.
+An intense clash over a missing boat arose, and the natives stabbed Cook to death on the beach.

 After venturing further on the sea, the Vikings landed on what is thought to be Labrador, Newfoundland, and then Vinland, where there were plentiful salmon and wild grapes.
 After staying in Vinland one winter, Ericson sailed back to Greenland, bringing home a great bounty.
 They made return voyages there, but they were driven by the Vinland natives, thus preventing permanent settlement.

-Around that time, spices were regarded as a prestigious commodity as they used to be so hard to get.
-By the time the Portuguese explorer Ferdinand Magellan left Spain in 1519 with his fleet of five ships and 277 men, he hoped to make his route to India for the spice trade.
+This was the time when spices were regarded as a prestigious commodity as they used to be so hard to get.
+By the time the Portuguese explorer Ferdinand Magellan left Spain in 1519 with his fleet of five ships and 277 men, he hoped to make his route to India for the trade of spices.

-However, storms and mutinies downed a couple of ships, and in November the three remaining vessels sailed in Pacific Ocean, where they would be stranded for weeks.
+Like all voyages, here too storms and mutinies downed a couple of ships, and in November the three remaining vessels sailed in the Pacific Ocean, where they would be stranded for weeks.
 Provisions ran out and the crew members were suffering scurvy.

 Eventually, in 1521 Magellan and his men reached the Philippines, which they thought was the Spice Islands.
 Magellan didn’t find any spice there, but soon he was trying to convert the natives to Christianity.
 When the chief of the islands resisted, Magellan chose to convert them by force.
 A battle followed, where the Spaniards were easily defeated and Magellan was speared to death.